Cohesity: DataPlatform

 The company's main product, DataPlatform, is hyper converged software that allows businesses to consolidate a variety of workloads, including backups, archives, test and development, along with analytics data, onto a single cloud-native platform.
 It works with physical servers as well as virtual machines.

 The company also develops data management and backup software called DataProtect, which runs on DataPlatform.
 As of 2019, the most current version was code-named Pegasus.
 Pegusus v6.3 provides anti-ransomware features including machine learning-based anomaly detection.

 Through the acquisition of Imanis Data in 2019, Cohesity extended backup capabilities to NoSQL workloads distributed databases like MongoDB, Cassandra, Couchbase, and Hbase, as well as Hadoop data on Hadoop distributed file system (HDFS) datastores.

 The company's Helios SaaS management tool provides a dashboard view of a customer's DataPlatform sites, including local and remote; on-premises; and in the public cloud.
 The AI-powered Helios platform is used by companies such as Palo Alto Networks.
 Many of the products in the Helios suite help companies after data loss events.

 The company's MarketPlace allows customers to purchase the company's other applications, as well as third party apps that run on the company's DataPlatform.
 The company also makes a software development kit (SDK) available for programmers who want to develop their own apps for DataPlatform.

-Disaster Recover as-a-Service
+Disaster Recovery as-a-Service

 In 2019, Cohesity announced its Disaster Recovery-as-a-Service offering, which allows customers to use Amazon Web Services (AWS) as a recovery location in the event of a disaster.
 In October 2020, DataProtect SaaS was available on AWS cloud.

 Cohesity's Security Advisor application scans for malware entry holes.
 SiteContinuity, a disaster recovery service, was announced in 2021, along with DataGovern, a data security and governance service.

 In May 2022, the company released Cohesity FortKnox.
 It protects user data against ransomware or other cyber attacks using an air-gapped digital vault within AWS that is managed by Cohesity.

 In June 2022, DataProtect and FortKnox became available to customers in Southeast Asia.